 Easy to prepare, hearty and nutritious, this soup is one you’ll make again and again.
 Change up the toppings any time you want a fresh twist: Crown it with croutons, grilled halloumi, fresh herbs, crispy bacon, fried leeks or whatever else your heart desires.
 Or serve the soup chilled during the summer and call it vichyssoise.
 Either way, it’s a winning combination.

 - 3 sprigs fresh thyme

-- 3 leeks (~ 180g), trimmed, halved vertically, washed, then thinly sliced into half moons (white and light green parts only)
+- 3 leeks (about 180 g), washed and trimmed, halved vertically and thinly sliced into half-moons (white and light green parts only)

 - ½ medium onion, diced

 - 1 clove garlic, minced